David-W4220/Capstone---QLI003/qli003/qli003-sec-pop-win/README_SEC_POP_WIN.md

 This branch is to allow the testing of launching and adjusting window lock and content when performing certain functions
+NOTE: You must have the react-modal package installed for this to properly work.

 Copied from Main branch, and may not be 100% up-to-date 100% of the time.